-As I watched my dog, Oreo, splash around in his kiddie pool on June 20, I noticed a dragonfly caught in the sloshing water.
+As I watched my dog splash around in his kiddie pool on June 20 last year, I noticed a dragonfly caught in the sloshing water.
 At first glance, I assumed the creature was dead.
 While it floated on the surface, it wasn’t moving its legs or wings.
 But I scooped it out of the water anyway and laid it on the grass nearby.

 Then, to my surprise, it came to life.
 Clinging to grass blades with spindly legs, the dragonfly appeared to be struggling as it tipped from one side to next, its wings getting caught up in the greenery.
 Though sopping wet, its body and wings were in good shape.
 I think it was simply exhausted.
 So again, I carefully scooped the creature up.

 Scanning my front yard, I searched for somewhere warm, flat and dry to place the tired insect.
 Then I realized that it seemed to be doing fine right in the palm of my hand.
 So I sat on my front porch, kept my hand as still as possible and watched my new friend.

 The experience reminded me of a video posted on Facebook by Tamra Wight, an author, wildlife photographer and middle school teacher from Turner.
 In the video, which she posted to the Facebook group MAINE Wildlife on June 11, 2020, Wight gives viewers an up close look at a dragonfly she rescued from the water while kayaking.
 Hopeful that I could catch similar footage, I asked my husband, Derek, for his smartphone.

 Perching on my hand for several minutes, the dragonfly turned its head this way and that.
 It swept its front legs over its giant eyes, as if grooming itself, then stuffed the tips of its legs in its mouth.